 On May 25, 2018, the new General Data Protection Regulations – or, GDPR – are set to come into effect, with those businesses around the globe that process data relating to EU citizens having to adhere to the changes in order to avoid harsh penalties.
 Ensuring, therefore, that your organization is fully prepared for the change in legislation is of the utmost importance, and understanding precisely how the changes affect you is key to successfully implementing change with minimum disruption.
 Using websites like https://terratruehq.com/ can help businesses get on the right path to make sure that they are GDPR compliant and are doing the best for their customers.

 To find out if your business is prepared for the introduction of GDPR, it’s important to understand exactly what the legislation requires.

 What is GDPR?

-The General Data Protection Regulations represent the biggest change to data protection since the 1995 Data Protection Act, updating the requirements for data management to adapt to the ever-evolving changes in collection and processing of information.
-The GDPR aims to ensure that data regarding EU citizens is now more secure than ever before, with business organisations taking greater responsibility to ensure that information is not compromised or subject to data breaches.
+The General Data Protection Regulations represent the biggest change to data protection since the 1995 Data Protection Act, updating the requirements for data management to adapt to the ever-evolving changes in the collection and processing of information.
+The GDPR aims to ensure that data regarding EU citizens is now more secure than ever before, with business organizations taking greater responsibility to ensure that information is not compromised or subject to data breaches.

 To ensure complete compliance – and to be confident that your business is fully prepared for GDPR – taking early steps to review and update your data storage policies will be invaluable.
 With the potential for audits to prove time and labour-intensive, beginning the review of your policy and processes today should be of a high priority.

 The scope of change may appear daunting, but realistically the key concerns are related to how data has been collected and how it is being securely stored.
 Being able to demonstrate exactly how the process works, and keeping an accurate record of how, where, and when users supplied you with their information form a major part of the GDPR.
-As such, putting in place a detailed structure of how to demonstrate compliance is vital.
+As such, putting in place a detailed structure of how to demonstrate PII compliance could also be vital (see the page linked here to learn more about PII compliance).